 In terms of building your six-pack, heavy compound exercises like squats should be a staple.

 Include front squats which involve a barbell held in front of your body for an increased core demand and to build insane midsection strength.

-The benefit: reduced back pain and an easier time getting around in daily activities or sporting events.
+Deep squatting helps to increase the range of motion in the entire hip complex, which can result in reduced back pain and an easier time getting around in daily activities or sporting events.

 Squats build your glutes, hamstrings, and quad muscles – primary stabilizers when you’re cutting and moving on the playing field.

-Include both single and double leg varieties to help bullet-proof your lower body.
+Include both single and double-leg varieties to help bulletproof your lower body.

-10. Build a Stronger Lower Body
+#10.
+Build Lower Body Strength

 You’ll be better off for it.

-11. Squats Increase your Vertical Jump
+#11.
+Increase Your Vertical Jump

 Luckily, squats build hip extension strength.